Scholarships

 View Form

-Available to one undergraduate student in Education.
+Available to two undergraduate students in Education.

 The essay prompt (no more than 750 words, 3,800 characters) is: "Write an original essay that reflects your reasons for wanting to be a teacher (identify level—elementary, middle, high school, college, etc.) and indicate what professional challenges you expect to face upon the completion of your degree."